 Chris believes in equality for everyone, people first, and honesty and transparency in all aspects of the political process.
 Specific positions, and the reasons why he supports them, are detailed below.
 Click on an issue to learn more about Chris's position.
 All views are direct from Chris, and completely his own words.

 First and foremost in my priorities upon assuming office, should I have the privilege of representing the citizens of the great state of Tennessee, is pressing for healthcare reform.
 We’re one of the wealthiest countries in the world, and it’s completely unacceptable how easy it is for a family to go bankrupt from one accident due to exorbitant medical costs.
-It doesn't have to be Medicare for all, but it MUST be universal coverage, no exceptions, and no multiple-hundreds of dollar monthly premiums like we have with private insurance currently.
+We can make single payer coverage for ALL Americans a reality, just as it is in every other developed nation, and I will work to do exactly that.

 This is another significant priority, close behind health care.
 Our school system is broken, bottom to top.
 We have underfunded public school for k-12 all around the state and the nation, we have class sizes which are simply unfeasible for a single instructor to manage, and we have books and facilities which are so old or otherwise unfit for use that it’s an embarrassment to think they’re resources used in a first-world nation anywhere.
 Then, on a collegiate level, we have schools which are so expensive that students can easily end up tens or hundreds of thousands of dollars in debt before even entering the professional workforce.
 The situation is all-around unsustainable, and I will work to reform it from the ground up.